-These three stages of preparation will help you prepare for a test or exam.
+These strategies will help you effectively prepare for your next exam.

 When you begin your work, tackle the questions in the order that appeals to you most.
 There is nothing sacred about the order in which the questions appear.
 Doing well on a question that you feel relatively sure of will be reassuring and will free your mind of tension.